-Robin Deacon (born 1973, Eastbourne, England) is a British artist, writer and filmmaker currently based in the USA.
-Active since the mid 1990’s, his work explores questions of memory, absence and fiction in performance, through a constant reconfiguration of his role as an artist - as a journalist and biographer, operator and technician, imposter and stooge.
-His recent research projects have explored histories of video documentation and outmoded media formats, the role of the artist as biographer, and the mapping and ethics of performance re-enactment.
-He graduated from Cardiff School of Art in 1996, going on to present his performances and videos at conferences and festivals in the UK, Europe, the USA and Asia.
-His work has been commissioned and programmed by venues such as The ICA, London (1996), The Young Vic, London (2000), CCCB, Barcelona (2006), Tanzquartier, Vienna (2007), the Centre d'art Scenique Contemporain Lausanne, Switzerland (2009), Tate Britain, London (2014) and the Barbican, London (2015).
-He has also been artist in residence at Sophiensaele in Berlin (2005), Camden Arts Centre London (2006), Robert Wilson's Watermill Center, New York (2009) and the MacDowell Colony, New Hampshire, USA (2018).
-He has received a variety of awards and fellowships from organizations such as the Delfina Foundation, British Arts Council, Live Art Development Agency and Franklin Furnace Inc. Between 2003 and 2012, he was an Associate Artist of British contemporary artists producing organization Artsadmin.
+Robin Deacon (born 1973 Eastbourne, England) is a British artist, writer and filmmaker currently based in the USA.
+His interdisciplinary practice has spanned a variety of disciplines and themes, including explorations of performer presence and absence, the role of the artist as biographer, the possibility for journalistic approaches to arts practice, and the mapping and ethics of performance re-enactment.
+He graduated from Cardiff School of Art in 1996, going on to present his performances and videos at conferences and festivals in the UK and internationally in Europe, USA and Asia.
+His work has been commissioned and programmed by venues such as The ICA, London (1996), The Young Vic, London (2000), CCCB, Barcelona (2006), Tanzquartier Wien, Vienna (2007) and the Centre d'art Scenique Contemporain Lausanne, Switzerland (2009), Tate Britain, London (2014) and the Barbican Centre, London (2015).
+He has also been artist in residence at Sophiensaele in Berlin (2005), Camden Arts Centre London (2006), Robert Wilson's Watermill Center, New York (2009) and the MacDowell Colony (2018).
+He has received a variety of awards and fellowships from organizations such as the Delfina Foundation, British Arts Council, Live Art Development Agency and Franklin Furnace Inc. Between 2003 and 2012, he was an Associate Artist of contemporary artists producing organization Artsadmin.
 From 2004, he was Course Director of the Drama and Performance Studies program at London South Bank University before relocating to the USA in 2011.
-He is currently Professor and Chair of Performance at the School of the Art Institute of Chicago.
+He is a Professor and former Chair of Performance at the School of the Art Institute of Chicago.

 LECTURES AND PERFORMANCES